 The Board has established the Audit and Risk, Nominating, Governance and Sustainability, and Compensation Committees to assist it in discharging its responsibilities.
-The members and number of meetings for each of these committees in 2022 and their primary responsibilities are listed below.
-In May 2022, the Audit Committee of the Board amended its Charter to better reflect its monitoring and oversight of enterprise risk management and our cybersecurity and information technology readiness, which included changing the Committee name to Audit and Risk.
+The members and number of meetings for each of these committees in 2023 and their primary responsibilities are listed below.
 A complete list of the responsibilities of each committee can be found in the committee charters, which are available in the corporate governance section on the Investor Relations page of our website at www.ir.jll.com.